What is Background Verification?

 This is performed by getting in touch with the HR departments, references, past supervisors, etc. through a combination of efforts not least email, phone, WhatsApp, LinkedIn, etc. to ascertain the integrity of the candidate and match the claimed past employment details furnished by them.

 In a nutshell, this is how Indian companies get their job applicants verified.
-There are a host of other checks such as social media background screening, global database check, credit check, etc.
+There are a host of other checks such as social media background verification, global database check, credit check, etc.

 For any questions about BGV or if you want to get yourself voluntarily verified to see what your next employer will see or if you want to stand out from the crowd during the recruitment journey check us out and contact us!